open-sdr/openwifi/doc/app_notes/csi.md

   ```
   Specify the FC matching target:
   ./side_ch_ctl wh5hY
+  (Y is the FC value in hex format)
   Specify the addr1 (target address) matching target:
   ./side_ch_ctl wh6hY

   Specify the addr2 (source address) matching target:
   ./side_ch_ctl wh7hY
+  (Y is the MAC address in hex format.
+Only the last 32 bits are needed.
+Example: for 56:5b:01:ec:e2:8f, 01ece28f should be input.)
   ```
   The command "**side_ch_ctl g**" will perform CSI capture every 100ms until you press ctrl+C. To use a different capture interval:
   ```